2017 Innovative Seed Grant Competition

 ISGP recipients agree to the following conditions:

 - Recipients will submit a final report to RIO no later than 30 days following the end of the award period.
 RIO staff will be in contact with report requirements and submission details.

 - If a significant outcome of this seed grant award is realized at any time (e.g. acquisition of a grant, publication of a significant piece of work, an invention, a key creation or performance, etc.), recipients will immediately notify RIO by writing to firstname.lastname@example.org.

 - Recipients will immediately contact RIO (via email@example.com), with a justification, if there is a change in PI, whether an absence or change in person.

-- Awards will be made available through the financial office in recipients’ respective Colleges/Schools/Institutes on July 1, 2017 (and not earlier).
+- Awards will be made available through the financial office in recipients’ respective Colleges/Schools/Institutes on July 1, 2017 (not earlier), at which time project spending can commence.
 The budget office at the College/School/Institute will set up the speedtype (account) number for the award.
 RIO will transfer the funds to the speedtype.
 Recipients are advised to contact respective budget offices for the speedtype in June.

-- The project duration is no longer than 18 months.
+- The project duration is no longer than 18 months (July 1, 2017 – December 31, 2018).
 No-cost extension requests of 3 or 6 months must be approved by the Vice Chancellor for Research & Innovation or the Assistant Vice Chancellor for Research before the project termination date.
-No-cost extensions should include a justification of why an extension is needed, how the funds will be used in the extension period, and the length of the extension request.
-No-cost extension requests should be sent to email@example.com.
+No-cost extension requests should include a justification of why an extension is needed, how the funds will be used in the extension period, and the length of the extension request.
+No-cost extension requests should be sent to firstname.lastname@example.org.
 Unused funds at the end of the project will be returned to RIO.

 Contact Ryan Reeves: email@example.com